Youth Football Drills (Tackle)

 Five-Yard Sticks

-Receiver lines up on a cone.
-On the snap, receiver sprints five yards downfield, plants his outside foot, and breaks square back to the ball.
-QB (or coach) delivers a chest-high pass on the break.
-10 reps each side.
-Builds the precise depth and sharp-break habit that every short passing route depends on.
+The receiver lines up on a cone.
+On the snap the receiver sprints five yards downfield, plants his outside foot, and breaks square back to the ball.
+The QB (or coach) delivers a chest-high pass on the break.
 The single most-run route in youth football because it works against zone, man, and blitz coverage.

 Slant and Out

 Cones mark a five-yard depth on each side.
-Receiver sprints five yards, plants the outside foot, and breaks at a 45-degree angle to the inside (slant) or outside (out).
+The receiver sprints five yards, plants the outside foot, and breaks at a 45-degree angle to the inside (slant) or outside (out).
 Run a slant set on the right and an out set on the left, then alternate.
-Builds the inside-outside break shapes that work the linebacker and corner reads differently.
-A 10U-and-up drill.
+A 10U-and-up drill that works the linebacker and corner reads differently.

 Curl and Comeback

-Receiver sprints 10 yards downfield, breaks down, and runs a 1-yard curl back to the QB (curl) or breaks downhill and back to the line of scrimmage (comeback).
-Coaches watch for whether the receiver sells the vertical route (correct) or breaks down too early (wrong).
-Builds the timing routes that move the chains on third down.
+The receiver sprints 10 yards downfield, breaks down, and runs a 1-yard curl back to the QB (curl) or breaks downhill and back to the line of scrimmage (comeback).
 A 12U-and-up drill.

 Double Move

-Receiver runs a hard slant for two steps, then breaks vertical on the second step (slant-and-go).
-Or runs a hard out for two steps, then breaks back to the QB (out-and-up).
-Defender reads the first move; receiver wins on the second.
-8 reps each side.
-Builds the route deception that turns a curl into a deep ball when the defender bites.
-A 14U-and-up drill.
+The receiver runs a hard slant for two steps, then breaks vertical on the second step (slant-and-go); or runs a hard out for two steps, then breaks back to the QB (out-and-up).
+The defender reads the first move; the receiver wins on the second.
+A 14U-and-up drill that turns a curl into a deep ball when the defender bites.

 Route Tree Run